 “Like a lot of Griffith’s films at that period it was about a white woman in jeopardy and peril, and a white man coming to save them,” says Dr. Daniel Bernardi, author of Classic Hollywood, Classic Whiteness.

 Yellowface characters would persist through the 1930s, as contrarian and villainous characters in The Mask of Fu Manchu, or in meek and withdrawn roles as in Madam Butterfly.
 Even as Asian characters became more complex in the 1940s and 50s, the roles were still played by white actors, like Katherine Hepburn in the 1944 drama, Dragon Seed.

 Why not cast ethnically Asian people in Asian roles?
 One reason was the Hays Code, an internal set of guidelines that major studios enforced before films could be distributed from 1930 to 1968.
 The code included an array of requirements that were indicative of society in America, including the prohibition of any sexual encounter between actors of different races.
 With that restriction, hiring an Asian person as a lead actor in a film would rule out that character having any sexual relations with another unless they were Asian as well.

-This code could help explain why the 1937 film The Good Earth featured two white actors in the lead roles as Chinese farmers – Luise Ranier would become the only actor to win an Academy Award for a role in yellowface for her performance in the film.
+This code could help explain why the 1937 film The Good Earth featured two white actors in the lead roles as Chinese farmers – Luise Rainer would become the first actor to win an Academy Award for a role in yellowface for her performance in the film.